bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 associations can be deleted after a Welcome message is forwarded or after the KeyPackage `leaf_node.lifetime.not_after` time has passed.

-**ISSUE**: Do we want key material requests to be combined for multiple users?

 ## Change room policy/participation